 Despite being a small town, Damascus has a lot of people using the subway to get to and from work every day.
 Most of these people on the subway are using it to get to good jobs in other cities.

-Damascus is a somewhat ethnically-diverse town.
+Damascus is an extremely ethnically-diverse town.
 The people who call Damascus home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Damascus residents report their race to be White, followed by Black or African-American.
 Damascus also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.23% of the town’s residents.
-Important ancestries of people in Damascus include Irish, English, Italian, and Polish.
+People of Hispanic or Latino origin account for 13.44% of the town’s residents.
+Important ancestries of people in Damascus include German, Irish, English, Italian, and Polish.

 The most common language spoken in Damascus is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Chinese.